 Great Western Woodlands SuperSite

-TERN’s Great Western Woodlands SuperSite is located at Credo Station, a former pastoral property in Western Australia’s Goldfields region, near Kalgoorlie, Western Australia.
+TERN’s Great Western Woodlands SuperSite is on Credo Station, a former pastoral property in Western Australia’s Goldfields region, near Kalgoorlie, Western Australia.
 The site lies in the internationally significant Great Western Woodlands region, which covers 16 million hectares in south-west Western Australia and is the largest remaining intact temperate or ‘Mediterranean’ woodland in the world.
+Native title claims of traditional ownership at this site have been registered by the Marlinyu Ghoorlie and Maduwongga Peoples.

 Site Infrastructure & Characteristics